snabbco/snabb/README.md

 ARM (soft or hard float), x86 or AMD64 and PPC architectures are supported; intend to support MIPS in future.
 Either glibc/eglibc, [Musl libc](http://www.musl-libc.org/) or uClibc should work on Linux.
 Note that uClibc has had less testing, and it has a lot of configuration options, in particular it will not work correctly without largefile support.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.

-For the BSD support, testing is currently limited to NetBSD x86 32 bit (LuaJIT does not run on x64 at present due to lack of MAP_32BIT) and (partially tested) OSX 64 bit.
+For the BSD support, testing is currently limited to NetBSD x86 32 bit (LuaJIT does not run on x64 at present due to lack of MAP_32BIT) and OSX 64 bit.
 Other 32 bit architectures of NetBSD eg ARM should work if supported by LuaJIT as it is clean and portable.
-Other BSDs like FreeBSD might work at least in 64 bits, they may need 32 bit filesystem fixes in 32 bit mode, and there will be some other fixes needed.
-Feature detection for different BSDs may prove difficult though.
+I am not currently supporting other BSDs (eg FreeBSD); it should not be difficult but there is an issue of how to detect which one is being used in order to deal with the (small) differences.

 ## new features planned soon
 netfilter, dhcp, selinux, NetBSD rump kernel support.

 ## Release notes
-0.7pre bug fixes, filesystem capabilities, xattr bug fixes, general cleanups, signal handler functions, cpu affinity, scheduler functions, POSIX message queues, tun/tap support, ioctl improvements, initial BSD and OSX support.
+0.7pre bug fixes, filesystem capabilities, xattr bug fixes, general cleanups, signal handler functions, cpu affinity, scheduler functions, POSIX message queues, tun/tap support, ioctl improvements, initial NetBSD and OSX support.

 0.6 adds support for raw sockets, BPF, seccomp mode 2 (syscall filtering), capabilities, feature tests, plus bug fixes.